Nomads, Tombs and Petroglyphs – Jebel Adad in Ouarzazate, Morocco

 And of course, the best “animal” experience you can have while visiting Jbel Adad, is to interact with the goats.
 The little ones will want to suck your finger.

 You can walk all the way to this mountain, coming from Ouarzazate.
 Take into consideration that you shouldn’t hike in the desert during summer months as temperatures are extreme.
-Two or three days are enough to hike 30 km / 19 mi from Ouarzazate, set your tent and explore the region for one or two days, and return.
+Two or three days are enough to walk 30 km / 19 mi from Ouarzazate, set your tent and explore the region for one or two days, and return.

 You can also drive, enter the tracks to reach the nomad camp, and from there explore the area during the day.
 Inevitably, nomads will invite you for a cup of tea, bread and melted butter with honey.